 This situation will happen frequently with tooltips.
 The high and low values for a given bin might not match perfectly with the evenly scaled x-axis value points, and as such the tooltip will not display the value.

-The new algorithm for high density line sampling is an important improvement to Power BI Desktop, but there are a few considerations you need to know when working with high density values and data.
+The new algorithm for high density line sampling is an important improvement to Power BI, but there are a few considerations you need to know when working with high density values and data.

 Because of increased granularity and the binning process, Tooltips may only show a value if the representative data is aligned with your cursor.
 See the section earlier in this article on Tooltips for more information.